SplinteeX/SplinteeX/README.md

 ### About Me

-- 🔭 I'm currently working on Digiseikkailu.
+- 🔭 I'm currently working as freelancer on Digiseikkailu.
 - 🌱 I'm currently learning to become a better full-stack-developer.
 - 📖 I'm currently studying in Metropolia to become a Software-Engineer.